 The Design Interactions programme explores new roles, contexts and approaches for interaction design in relation to the social, cultural and ethical impact of existing and emerging technologies.

-Design Interactions 2012 presents projects by the graduating MA students in an interactive homepage allowing the reader to view and play short animations of the students’ projects.
-The snapshops of movement shown in the animations offer an intriguing glimpse of the object’s intended function.
+‘Design Interactions 2012’ presents projects by the graduating MA students on an interactive homepage that allows the reader to view and play short animations of the students’ projects.
+The snapshots of movement shown in the animations offer an intriguing glimpse of each object’s intended function.